 - Pinch cayenne (optional)

-- 2 tablespoons dill, parsley or green onions, finely chopped
+- Garnish with 2 tablespoons dill, parsley or green onions, finely chopped

 - Place the salmon in a small skillet over medium heat and add 1/4-inch filtered water.
 Cover and bring it to a boil, then turn the heat down to a very low simmer 3-4 minutes.
 When the salmon turns lighter colored, remove from heat, remove skin and bones, and cut into 1-inch chunks.